paul-srijan/memory-card-game/README.md

-Here's a README file for the memory game project.
-This README includes a brief description, setup instructions, and usage information, which is helpful for showcasing and guiding other developers who might want to explore or contribute to the project.

----

 # Memory Game 🃏

 A fun, interactive memory card-flipping game built with HTML, CSS, and JavaScript!
 Test your memory by matching pairs of cards, while racing against the timer.
 Earn points for each match, but watch out – mismatches will cost you!
 This project is perfect for those learning JavaScript DOM manipulation, CSS animations, and responsive layouts.